DaveACIM/White-Paper-Canon-Academic/README.md

 # White Paper Canon Academic (WPCA)
 ### A Coherence-First Architecture for Stable Intelligence at Scale

+---

+## 🚀 Start Here

+If you’re new to the White Paper Canon Academic (WPCA) framework, the recommended path is:

+1. Begin with the **WPCA Canon Suite** to understand unified causality and coherence-first intelligence architecture.
+2. Review the **Coherence Stability Demonstration Suite** to see how these principles eliminate drift, hallucination, and instability in practice.
+3. Explore the **AIF Topic Papers** for focused applications across theory, systems design, and governance.

+This progression moves from foundational architecture → empirical validation → real-world extensions.

+---

 The **White Paper Canon Academic (WPCA)** presents a foundational architectural framework for achieving stability, alignment, and scalability in intelligent systems — human and artificial — through **unified causality**.

 Modern AI alignment approaches often treat misalignment as a behavioral problem requiring external constraints.